MrsMSanders/MrsMSanders/README.md

 Hi, I’m @MrsMSanders.
-I’m currently studying for my UX Design certificate and simultaneously learning how to code.
+I’m currently studying to get certificates in Network+ and Security+.
+Simultaneously, I am learning how to code.
 I have an M.S. in Marketing but am transitioning to a career in tech.

 <!---
 MrsMSanders/MrsMSanders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.